FilePush/legal-notes/README.md

 Some content URLs may be redacted.
 If any sources are missing or offline, please let us know.

+They're all clowns too, feel free to laugh.
+At them.

 ## 2021
 ### 12th October 2021 | Request
 <details>